 Safety failure, reputational damage |

-Real-time moderation and inference-time checkpoints block unsafe outputs early |
+Real-time moderation and adversarial prompt testing block unsafe outputs before they reach users |

 |